jacobdamasco/family-feud-baby-shower/README.md

   - To add points to team 2, press <kbd>2</kbd>
   - Press <kbd>→</kbd> & hit next to head to scoreboard after round finishes

+## Technologies
+- React.js
+- React Router
+- Javascript
+- HTML/CSS

 ## Usage
+The game is meant to be played at a party!
+Grab a host (or two), & let the fun begin!
+The questions for all 5 rounds are in the `round_questions.md` file.

 ### Running the App Locally
 1. Create a new directory & navigate to it.